aureliome/art-rethinking-ai/README.md

 ### Requirements

 - Node >= 18: you can download it [here](https://nodejs.org/) or using a [Node Version Manager](https://github.com/nvm-sh/nvm);
-- an OpenAI account: you can create it [here](https://platform.openai.com/signup);
+- an OpenAI's account: you can create it [here](https://platform.openai.com/signup);
-- at least 5$ in your OpenAI account: you can charge it [here](https://platform.openai.com/settings/organization/billing/overview);
+- at least 5$ in your OpenAI's wallet: you can charge it [here](https://platform.openai.com/settings/organization/billing/overview);
 - an OpenAI API key: you can create it [here](https://platform.openai.com/api-keys);

 ### Get started